Visa requirements for British Nationals (Overseas)

 Visa requirements for British Nationals (Overseas) are administrative entry restrictions by the authorities of other states and territories placed on British National (Overseas) passport holders.
-Several million people, the vast majority with a Hong Kong connection, hold this passport.
+British National (Overseas) status was available only to eligible Hong Kong residents who voluntarily registered before the 1997 handover.
+An estimated 2.9 million people are BN(O) status holders today, while the number of valid British National (Overseas) passports in circulation is significantly lower, at around 700,000, as many BN(O)s do not hold a current passport.

 Holders of British National (Overseas) status are British nationals and Commonwealth citizens, but not British citizens.
 This nationality, by itself, does not grant the right of abode anywhere in the world, including the United Kingdom or Hong Kong, but all BN(O)s possess either right of abode or right to land in Hong Kong due to holding right of abode before 1997.
 BN(O)s are subject to British immigration controls and do not have the automatic right to live or work in the United Kingdom.
 From January 2021, they are eligible to apply for limited leave to remain to work or study in the UK with a path to citizenship, as a consequence of the Chinese national security law imposed on Hong Kong, which the UK considers a violation of the Sino-British Joint Declaration signed in 1984.

 The British National (Overseas) status was created in 1985 in anticipation of the transfer of sovereignty over Hong Kong on 1 July 1997.
 This nationality was "tailor-made" for British Hong Kong residents with British Dependent Territories Citizen (BDTC) status by virtue of their connection with Hong Kong; it allowed the people of British Hong Kong to retain a relationship with the United Kingdom after the transfer of sovereignty over Hong Kong to China.
 BN(O)s enjoy consular protection as British nationals would when travelling outside Hong Kong.
-Since most BN(O)s also hold Chinese nationality, they do not enjoy consular protection in China, Hong Kong and Macau.
+Since most BN(O)s also hold Chinese nationality, they do not enjoy consular protection in mainland China, Hong Kong and Macau.
 From 1 July 1987 to 30 June 1997, nearly 3.4 million of British Dependent Territories Citizens in Hong Kong successfully registered as a British National (Overseas).
 All BDTCs relate only to Hong Kong lost their BDTC status on 1 July 1997, and any BDTC who did not register as a BN(O) and without other nationality automatically acquired British Overseas Citizenship.

 Visa requirements for other classes of British nationals such as British citizens, British Overseas Citizens, British Overseas Territories Citizens, British Protected Persons or British Subjects are different.

 Starting from 31 January 2021, China no longer recognizes British National (Overseas) passports as valid travel documents.
-BN(O) passport holders need to use other identity documents such as their Hong Kong identity card in conjunction with their BN(O) for immigration clearance.
+BN(O) passport holders need to use other identity documents such as their Hong Kong identity card for immigration clearance.